vara11/mbd-bidw/README.md

   - Download Java JDK v8 from: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html (in our case: Java SE 8u171/8u172/8u181)
   - Install and follow the instructions
+  - Optional: instead of using Oracle Java SDK, you can use [OpenJDK](https://openjdk.java.net/).
+Only use one SKD version.

 **Install MySQL**